With so many “fad” diets around it can be confusing to work out which is the best method of weight loss for you.

 Do cardiovascular exercise 3 times a week for at least 30 minutes and add in 2 sessions of resistance training with weights or resistance bands.

-You don’t necessarily need to join a gym and many exercises can be done at home.
+You don’t need to join a gym - many exercises can be done at home.

 This doesn’t need to be the end of the article!

 With your comments, we’d love to continue the conversation.

 Let us know your top tips for healthy weight loss.